cse-msstate/OmniAnomaly_IDS_2021/README.md

 ```
 pip3 install -r requirements.txt
 ```
-   - Python 3.6 works for this code.
-Not sure if Python 3.8 works
    - add or remove the '3' as necessary
    - Use sudo if needed
    - Recommended to use a virtual environment